In my last Market Update for the year I look at 2015 in review and share the outlook for the year ahead.

 Capital investment and commodities have not performed well this year, leading to a huge reduction in revenue for businesses and government alike, and thousands of people losing work.

-However, employment and participation in job searching has improved over 2015, which can be seen in Graph 2.
+However, employment and participation in job searching has improved over 2015.

 The dark blue line indicates where trends in employment began to move favourably.